 - Continue to Identify and increase participation pupils of accessing sport or who are sports ‘shy’.

-- Improve teaching of dance, orienteering and gymnastics
+- Maintain and improve the teaching of dance, orienteering and gymnastics

 - Increase in KS1 competition and extra-curricular trials for infant pupils